TO: Incoming Class

 - Debt Management Hold - for failure to complete a debt management session, a Student Financial Services requirement.

-Once a Hold has been placed, registration access is denied until the Hold is cleared.
-When a student registers, the system reveals if one or more Holds have been placed on a student record, which office placed the Hold and who to contact to resolve the Hold(s).
+Once a Hold has been placed, registration is denied until the Hold is cleared.
+The UIC Portal reveals if one or more Holds have been placed on a student record, which office placed the Hold and who to contact to resolve the Hold(s).
 Students who attended UIC for undergraduate or graduate work may find registration Hold(s) stemming from previous attendance.
 All Holds must be addressed before registration can proceed.
 Students should access the registration system several times per semester to learn if a Hold has been placed on their record.

 8. CHANGE OF ADDRESS